 No single type of extinguisher is totally effective on every kind of fire.
 So before buying a fire extinguisher, it is vital to look carefully at what type of fire it has to be used on.

-Four types of extinguisher for home uses are:
+Four main types of extinguisher for home use are:

 - Dry Powder (ABC rated)

 Also, with the emergence of smaller wet chemical fire extinguishers, households are starting to use these for deep fat fryer fires etc, although wet chemical fire extinguishers were originally used only in a professional kitchen environment.

 Water Fire Extinguishers are good for tackling fires involving burning paper, wood and soft furnishing (Class A fires), as the water soaks into the materials and cools them, while extinguishing the fire.
 This type of extinguisher does not contain harmful chemicals but has a low fire fighting rating.
 Due to this water fire extinguishers are usually large and heavy to overcome their lack in fire fighting power.
 It is also important to remember that water is an electrolyte and conducts electricity.
 Care must therefore be taken with regards to accidental use on exposed power cables.
 However, both the weight and the conductivity problems can be overcome by using water extinguishers with environmentally friendly additives.
 Water extinguishers with additives have a higher fire fighting rating which, therefore, allows the use of smaller and lighter extinguishers.
 Neither do they conduct electricity.
 As they are mostly free of harmful substances, water fire extinguishers are especially suitable in households where children have access to the extinguishers and an accidental discharge is possible.